Skip to content

 ValueError

-If the input is required but not provided.
+If the input is required but not provided, or invalid mode.

 InputNotFoundError